When Science Fails to Communicate

 The credits to Jonathan Wells' book, Icons of Evolution includes the following note:

-In addition to the people named above, other scientists at universities in the United States, Canada, and the United Kingdom helped with various parts of the manuscript, but prefer to remain anonymous.
-In several cases, they chose anonymity because their careers might suffer at the hands of people who strongly disagree with the conclusion of this work.
-For those scientists, public acknowledgment will have to wait.
-Wells (IE) Page xiv Dr. Wells is indicating something goes on behind the scenes and not often obvious to the public at large.
+Dr. Wells is indicating something goes on behind the scenes and not often obvious to the public at large.
 The notion that scientists are not free to express themselves nor explore science outside commonly accepted bounds is truly a sad commentary on where we find ourselves.
 Yet this is now inherent in what we see in the Western world.
-The content of Dr. Wells' book (see feature article on Icons) is certainly cause for reexamining evidence used in support of evolutionif nothing else but to open a most interesting discussion.
+The content of Dr. Wells' book (see feature article on Icons) is certainly cause for reexamining evidence used in support of evolution—if nothing else but to open a most interesting discussion.

 What if research findings become academically filtered simply because of expectations held by persons working within science.
 Graduate students in many scientific disciplines should easily identify with the influence that their major professor holds (or previously held) over the course of a thesis or dissertation research project.
 If that influence is not entirely objective, then the following comment should be no surprise:

 Suppose that paleontologists became so committed to the new way of thinking that fossil studies were published only if they supported the theory, and were discarded as failures if they showed an absence of evolutionary change.
 As we shall see, that is what happened.
 Darwinism apparently passed the fossil test, but only because it was not allowed to fail.
-Johnson (DOT) Page 48 And this is not a recent development associated only with origins or evolution theory.
-The history of getting stuck in thought-bound ruts is perhaps as old as investigative science itself.
+Johnson (DOT) Page 48

-All of us, especially scientists, like to think of ourselves as reasonable people, willing to change our minds when we are confronted with contrary data.
-Kuhn, however, presented historical evidence that scientists generally resist or ignore anomalies and act to preserve the paradigm within which they conduct their research.
-For example, by the sixteenth century there were many observations inconsistent with a simple model of planets and stars revolving around the earth; yet rather than discard the Ptolemaic paradigm, astronomers continually adjusted it by adding epicycles, ad hoc corrections to the original theory.
-Wells (MC) Page 67 One viewpoint on science is that only the natural world provides the explanation for the way things work.
+One viewpoint on science is that only the natural world provides the explanation for the way things work.
 But accepting this is to be bound by material naturalism (e.g., we can only relate to material causes for every effect in the universe, that's it, nothing else applies).
 But think carefully, for we are not discarding material observations, nor the laws by which nature works.
 But if scientific materialism slips into a philosophical mindset then we may find words and expressions coming out of the scientific community that are neither warranted nor objective.
 The idea is to drop undue restraints and keep science open to the data gathering that science can accomplish.
-The following example illustrates how a critique of the philosophical driftdrift that the scientific community sometimes encounterscan make for telling corrections:
+The following example illustrates how a critique of the philosophical drift—drift that the scientific community sometimes encounters—can make for telling corrections:

-The critique by Johnson and others of the materialist philosophy that is so prevalent in our educational system was surely at least in part responsible for the National Association of Biology Teachers' backpedaling when in 1997 they revised their definition of evolution.
-The NABT dropped the words impersonal and unsupervised from their official definition of evolution, no longer characterizing evolution through that language.
-This represents a fundamental concession even if it was motivated by public-relations concerns.
-Chapman (MC) Page 456 Again, entertaining material explanations within science is not a problem.
+Again, entertaining material explanations within science is not a problem.
 Wording that creeps into the venue that science maintains as a whole is therefore reflective of minds behind the words.
-Opening a forum with a balanced treatment for how evidence is considered is key to a truly sustainable and productive sciencefree from personal bias.
+Opening a forum with a balanced treatment for how evidence is considered is key to a truly sustainable and productive science—free from personal bias.
 Remember, science cannot explain chemical origins, nor the origin of the numerous conditions supporting life, nor life that appears aside from what probability indicates.
 Adding words like impersonal or unsupervised, as noted above, means someone is editorializing science.
 So, the science community fails where such bias comes into play.
 Developing an open forum requires additional 'tools' for learning in relation to the standing evidence.
 Consider the following example

 The Foundation For Thought and Ethics [FTE] in Dallas is in the forefront of getting public schools to acknowledgment the growing questions about evolution and the scientific evidence for design.
 Long before the Mere Creation Conference and also since, the FTE has been an important publisher of textbooks that provide an alternative to the overreaching materialism of secondary school instruction.
-Chapman (MC) Page 456 When considering origins, there are certain terms that immediately polarize discussion.
-Here again, you may have to work at getting beyond emotional flash points to see what evidence exists and how the media at times misrepresent both terms and evidence.
-This is a check you can perform for the sake of thinking critically about information that is put in the public domain.
+Chapman (MC) Page 456

 Sometimes the debate is clouded by confusion over terms like creationism, wherein opponents of design insist on reenacting old battles, since these are the ones they won.
 There is also the entertaining but distracting attention in the news media given to the growing dissension among the orthodox defenders of neo-Darwinism (e.g., the vitriolic exchanges between Stephen Jay Gould and Richard Dawkins).
 Moreover, the complexity of the scientific issues are at times difficult to communicate the general media.
 Chapman (MC) Page 457

-Even so, not only has there been progress in refuting the materialist implications of Darwinism, but also observers outside science are beginning to see the significance of this battle for the future of the culture as a whole.
-Chapman (MC) Page 457 Modern scientists, even those who have come across evidence that counters the Darwinian story, fail to openly consider design, creation, or other hypotheses because the social norm makes this unpopular.
+Modern scientists, even those who have come across evidence that counters the Darwinian story, fail to openly consider design, creation, or other hypotheses because the social norm makes this unpopular.
 But this reason for non-communication is obviously not science!
 Peer pressure in the academic world in the west is that strong.
 To not find alignment with Darwinian or material naturalistic thought is strongly discouraged ... to the point of becoming tradition over truth.

-You may not agree that this could be possible in an open society, Close examination reveals that the ideology shift in the mid-1800'sduring the Victorian Era of enlightened thinking that propelled Darwin's evolution theory to prominenceis still a major factor in shaping our thoughts and educational philosophy.
+You may not agree that this could be possible in an open society, Close examination reveals that the ideology shift in the mid-1800's—during the Victorian Era of enlightened thinking that propelled Darwin's evolution theory to prominence—is still a major factor in shaping our thoughts and educational philosophy.
 Indeed, this has less to do with science and everything to do with (expressed personal) philosophy.
 But a proper open exercise with both science and philosophy can also keep science on the right track.

 Science cannot be practiced in thin air.
 In fact, science itself presupposes a number of substantive philosophical theses that must be assumed if science is even going to get off the runway.
 Each of these assumptions has been challenged, and the task of of stating and defending these assumptions is one of the tasks of philosophy.
-The conclusions of science cannot be more certain than the presumptions it rests on and uses to reach those conclusions Moreland (CH) Page 16 The process noted by Moreland is one of continued testing of ideas.
-This is a platform that helps to dismiss personal bias overlaid atop data interpretation and can open a dialog for seeking objective expressions based on current evidence.
-To suggest science has a cultural component that entrains thinking along certain lines counters that objectivity.
+The conclusions of science cannot be more certain than the presumptions it rests on and uses to reach those conclusions Moreland (CH) Page 16

 What we wish to recognize is exactly what Jonathan Wells noted in the opening acknowledgments of this book (see quote at top of this article) wherein he thanks science reviewers who wished to remain anonymous.
-Participating in the review is not improper, but public recognition for such an efforteven today if recognized by disapproving peerscomes with an academic price tag.
+Participating in the review is not improper, but public recognition for such an effort—even today if recognized by disapproving peers—comes with an academic price tag.
 Until a completely open forum exists to entertain a full review of the evidence, there remains the standard story.

 Increasingly, it's highly theoretical and metaphysical nature was forgotten, and gradually Darwinian concepts came to permeate every aspect of biological thought so that today all biological phenomena are interpreted in Darwinian terms and every professional biologist is subject throughout his working life to continued affirmation of the truth of Darwinian theory.
 Denton (ETC) Page 74